Ly0n/SeleryAction/README.md

 ### Continuous Integration
 1. Add the token of libraries.io and coinbase to your [secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).

-2. You can integrate OpenSelery in your CI by copying the `openselery.yml` file in your `.github/actions/` destination project directory.
+2. You can integrate OpenSelery in your CI by copying the `openselery.yml` file into your `.github/actions/` destination project directory.
 Check the setting before running your CI Pipeline:

   ```
   cat .github/actions/openselery.yml